 Cookbook themes abound.

-Take a look at the recipes you have.
-If you’re a food blogger, you might have a wide range at hand.
-Look for some common themes in your most popular posts and use that to decide how to build your cookbook!
+Take a look at the existing recipes you have that can be repurposed.
+If you’re a food blogger, you might already have all the content you need.
+Look for some common themes in your most popular blog posts and use that to decide how to build your cookbook!

 Once you’ve figured out a theme, collect 30-40 recipes that fit the theme.
 It’s okay to include some complementary recipes too—maybe your Low-Budget Dinners cookbook has a couple of dessert recipes or cocktails that go perfectly with specific meals.